 These homemade coconut popsicles are EASY!
 They're drizzled with fast-setting dark chocolate and almonds and taste just like a frozen Almond Joy bar.

-This chocolate shell is a key element of these sundaes, and it was only a matter of time before it made its way into another dessert recipe on the blog.
+A fast-acting, totally delicious, and almost TOO easy chocolate shell is a key element in these Drumstick ice cream sundaes, and it was only a matter of time before it made its way into another frozen dessert here on the blog.

 - 1 cup sweetened coconut flakes

-- 21 oz coconut milk
+- 1.5 cup lite coconut milk

-- 3 tbsp granulated sugar
+- 3 tablespoon granulated sugar